-So if you are prepared to acknowledge that the planet and its natural resources are here only for our exclusive use, and they need to sustain other living creatures and plants which in turn are essential for our own survival and that of other humans in the future, you are one step closer to being green.
+So if you are prepared to acknowledge that the planet and its natural resources are not here only for our exclusive use, and they need to sustain other living creatures and plants which in turn are essential for our own survival and that of other humans in the future, you are one step closer to being green.

 Minimising the environmental impact of our activities

-It is not enough to accept that humans need to respect and protect our environment.
+It is not enough to accept that humans need to respect and protect the environment.
 Being green means committing to taking steps, both big and small, to minimise the impact our activities are having on the environment.

-- Know how your activities impact the environment (for example, assess your environmental or carbon footprint)
+- Know how your activities impact the environment (for example, assess your environmental or carbon footprint);

-- Reduce pollution
+- Reduce pollution;

-- Reduce resource and energy use
+- Reduce resource and energy use;

-- Consume sustainably and reduce or even eliminate waste
+- Consume sustainably and reduce or even eliminate waste.

 This is why some organisations have developed different tools for understanding more accurately our individual impact on the environment.
 For example, check our WWF’s environmental footprint calculator here.

-Things you can change
+Things you can change to live environmentally-friendly

 It might be that you are using a car which emits a high level of pollutants.
 You could consider replacing it with a hybrid car which will also help you cut fuel costs.
 Even better, you can choose to leave your car at home and use public transport or cycle to work and different chores.
 For longer distances, consider whether traveling by train as an option instead of a plane.